rust-lang/rust-project-goals/src/2025h1/annotate-snippets.md

 ### The next 6 months

 - annotate-snippets rendered output reaches full parity (modulo reasonable non-significant divergences) with rustc's output
-- rustc is fully using annotate-snippets for their output.
+- A call for testing is made to the community to gather feedback on annotate-snippets

 ### The "shiny future" we are working towards